2637309949/file2proto/README.md

-file2proto, a utility that can convert struct, mysql, JSON and HTTP into proto
+file2proto, a utility that can convert struct, mysql, json and http into proto

 ### Install
 ```shell